hmajid2301/blog/content/posts/2022-10-15-how-to-manage-your-dotfiles-with-dotbot/index.md

 The main config file `install.conf.yaml` is where we configure what files to copy and where to copy them.

-The default version of this file may look something like this:
+The default version of this file will look something like this:

 ```yaml
 - clean: ['~']